 Look for nightgowns in the season’s hottest colors, and choose details that are on point, like lace trims, bold prints, or draped necklines.

 Sneak a few fashion forward elements into your pajamas and loungewear and get a taste of the trends, even when you’re in your pjs.

+So, give yourself permission to put yourself first.
 Be selfish in your choices and pick nighties, pajamas, and robes that you actually like.